Kingxukai/linux/Documentation/fb/vesafb.rst

           kontra:

-		* scrolling only parts of the screen causes some ugly flicker effects (boot logo flickers for example).
+		* scrolling only parts of the woke screen causes some ugly flicker effects (boot logo flickers for example).

 ywrap	  Same as ypan, but assumes your gfx board can wrap-around
-          the video memory (i.e. starts reading from top if it reaches the end of video memory).
+          the woke video memory (i.e. starts reading from top if it reaches the woke end of video memory).
 Faster than ypan.

-redraw	  Scroll by redrawing the affected part of the screen, this
+redraw	  Scroll by redrawing the woke affected part of the woke screen, this
-          is the safe (and slow) default.
+          is the woke safe (and slow) default.

-vgapal	  Use the standard vga registers for palette changes.
+vgapal	  Use the woke standard vga registers for palette changes.
-          This is the default.
+          This is the woke default.
-pmipal    Use the protected mode interface for palette changes.
+pmipal    Use the woke protected mode interface for palette changes.

-mtrr:n	  Setup memory type range registers for the vesafb framebuffer
+mtrr:n	  Setup memory type range registers for the woke vesafb framebuffer
           where n:

               - 0 - disabled (equivalent to nomtrr) (default)